Stephen-Echessa/USA-Earnings-Prediction/README.md

 # Earnings Prediction Project
 ## Overview

-Welcome to the Earnings Prediction Project!
 This GitHub repository contains the code and documentation for a project focused on predicting earnings in the USA based on the National Longitudinal Survey of Youth 1997-2011 dataset.
 The primary objective of this project was to develop a robust predictive model using XGBoost Regression, with additional efforts invested in feature engineering to enhance model performance.

 ## Dataset